gepeng86/FAIRness-QualityMeasures/README.md

 license.
 When using or reusing the described FAIR quality measures, common FAIR vocabulary, and any other relevant contents, please provide attribution to this repository.

-If you have any improvement suggestions, you can provide feedback following the following two options:
+If you have any improvement suggestions, you can provide feedback using one of the following two options:
 * Contact Ge Peng (ge.peng@uah,edu),
 * Open an issue in this gitHub repo.